cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

   overlay_image: /assets/images/home-page-feature.png
   overlay_filter: 0.5
   caption:
-excerpt: "The complete guide to modding your Nintendo DSi."
+excerpt: "The complete guide to modding your Nintendo DSi,<br> from stock to CFW."
 ---

 Thoroughly read all of the introductory pages **(including this one)** before proceeding.